markusschaeffer/diploma-thesis/README.md

 ## Ethereum Network Parameters
 - Consensus Algorithm
     - Proof of Work (Ethash)
-        - Mining Difficulty
+        - Mining difficulty
-        - Block gas limit
         - Number of miners in the network
     - Proof of Authority (Clique)
         - Period
+        - Number of sealers in the network
 - Block gas limit
-        - Number of sealers in the network
 - Number of nodes in the network
 - Power of nodes in the network (CPU, RAM)